MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 ### -Include
 Specifies, as a string array, an item or items that this cmdlet includes in the operation.
-The value of this parameter qualifies the *Path* parameter.
+The value of this parameter qualifies the `-Path` parameter.
-Enter a path element or pattern, such as *.txt.
+Enter a path element or pattern, such as `*.txt`.
 Wildcards are permitted.

-The *Include* parameter is effective only when the command includes the contents of an item, such as C:\Windows\*, where the wildcard character specifies the contents of the C:\Windows directory.
+The `-Include` parameter is effective only when the command includes the contents of an item, such as `C:\Windows\*`, where the wildcard character specifies the contents of the `C:\Windows` directory.

 ```yaml
 Type: String[]